 Your step-by-step guide to building a Confluence knowledge base with Refined

-Learn how to build a knowledge base with Refined for Confluence in six simple steps.
+Learn how to build a knowledge base with Refined Sites for Confluence in six simple steps.

 Congratulations.
 If you’re reading this, you’re likely gearing up to take your Confluence knowledge base to the next level with a custom, website-like experience for users.